Red Flowering Shrubs (With Pictures) – Identification and Planting Guide

 Red Flowering Shrubs

-Planting perennial red-flowering shrubs is ideal for having a pop of red color in a low-maintenance garden.
+Planting perennial red-flowering shrubs is ideal for adding a pop of red color to a low-maintenance garden.
 Many evergreen shrubs bloom with spectacular red flowers from spring until fall.
 And, apart from filling your yard with bright red colors, red-flowering shrubs also give off floral fragrances.

 This article is a guide to choosing the best red-flowering shrubs for your front or backyard.
 Descriptions and pictures of shrubs with various shades of red blooms will help you select the best bushy plants for your garden.